Learning to detect continuous gravitational waves: an open data-analysis competition: Discussion

 First, the evaluation of detection statistics was vectorised over multiple waveforms using GPUs without using any signal approximation.
 This contrasts with most GW GPU-accelerated methods so far, which either parallelize the evaluation of a single template~\cite{Dunn:2022gai, Garcia-Quiros:2025usi} or compute an approximated version of the detection statistic~\cite{Covas:2019jqa, Rosa:2021ptb}.
 The potential improvement in computational cost and complexity of search pipelines inspired the development of \texttt{fasttracks}~\cite{Tenorio:2024jgc}, a unified, GPU-accelerated engine to compute CW detection statistics using SFTs for general CW waveform models.

 Second, the winning solution~\cite{first_team} made use of alternative filtering strategies, similar to those previously outlined in Ref.~\cite{Allen:2002bp}.
-While these specific statistics have not been applied to short-coherence CW searches, their efficiency allowed us to extend the use-case of efficient SFT-based detection statistics to the search for binary neutron stars and massive black-hole binaries~\cite{Tenorio:2025gci} in next-generation detectors (Einstein Telescope~\cite{Abac:2025saz}, Cosmic Explorer~\cite{Reitze:2019iox}, LISA~\cite{LISA:2024hlh}).
+While these specific statistics have not been applied to short-coherence CW searches, their efficiency allowed us to extend the use-case of efficient SFT-based detection statistics to the search for binary neutron stars and massive black-hole binaries~\cite{Tenorio:2025gci} in next-generation ground-based detectors (Einstein Telescope~\cite{Abac:2025saz}, Cosmic Explorer~\cite{Reitze:2019iox}).
+Similar strategies have been proposed to analyze GW signals in the LISA~\cite{LISA:2024hlh} frequency band, such as galactic binaries~\cite{Prix:2007zh, Blaut:2009si}, which are modelled in a similar way to LIGO CW sources, and more recently a broader class of systems such as stellar-mass binary black holes~\cite{Bandopadhyay:2025fyx} and extreme mass-ratio inspirals~\cite{Speri:2025ucn}.

 Solutions accounting for the presence of non-Gaussian data did so in a relatively simple manner, either by masking problematic regions in the spectrogram~\cite{first_team, second_team, fifth_team, sixth_team} or by generating non-Gaussian training data~\cite{third_team, eighth_team, nineth_team, tenth_team}.
 This is comparable to the practical approach taken in CW searches, where non-Gaussianities can be identified as sudden spikes in the accumulated power~\cite{Covas:2019jqa, Tenorio:2024jgc}.